 Psychology evolved out of both philosophy and biology.
 Discussions of these two subjects date as far back as the early Greek thinkers including Aristotle and Socrates.
-The word psychology is derived from the Greek word psyche, meaning 'soul' or 'mind.'
+The word psychology is derived from the Greek word psyche, literally meaning 'life' or 'breath.'
+Derived meanings of the word include 'soul' or 'self.'

 A Separate Science